JohnSmith-tech/Working-with-Json/README.md

 # Working-with-Json
-### Working free fake API for testing and prototyping
+### Working with free fake API for testing and prototyping JSONPlaceholder